hyperledger/fabric-sdk-node/docs/tutorials/network-config.md

 #### new API's
 * `client.initCredentialStores()` - A fabric client instance method to create a state store and assign it to the fabric client instance based on the current settings in the loaded connection profile configuration.
 It will also create the crypto suite and assign it to the fabric client instance.
 A crypto store will be created and assigned to crypto suite if needed.
 (HSM based crypto suites do not require a crypto store).
-* `client.getEventHub()` - A fabric client instance method to create an event hub based on the current settings in the loaded connection profile configuration of the named peer.
+* `channel.newChannelEventHub()` - A fabric channel instance method to create an channel-based event hub based on the current settings in the loaded connection profile configuration of the named peer.
-* `client.getEventHubsForOrg()` - A fabric client instance method to return a list of event hubs that are associated with an organizations.
-Peers in an organizations that have the `eventUrl` defined will be returned.
+* `channel.getChannelEventHubsForOrg()` - A fabric channel instance method to return a list of channel-based event hubs that are associated with an organizations.
+Peers in an organizations that have the `eventSource` set to true will be returned.
 * `client.getPeersForOrg()` - A fabric client instance method to return a list of peer objects that are associated with an organizations.

 #### Modified API's that will use the connection profile configuration if one has been loaded